Antonio X. Milton

 • Defeated an application for temporary injunction in a breach of non-compete contract case.
 Antonio gave portions of the opening and closing arguments, and he and the AZA team obtained a complete denial of the applicant’s requested relief.

-• Mr. Milton successfully defended a six-figure personal injury verdict for a day laborer that sustained severe injuries at work on appeal in Texas’ Fourteenth Court of Appeals.
+• Mr. Milton successfully defended a six-figure personal injury verdict for a day laborer that sustained severe injuries at work on appeal in Texas’s Fourteenth Court of Appeals.
 The appeal included a novel issue on the sufficiency of evidence to prove past lost wages in a personal injury action.

 EDUCATION